Owner Juliette Bergmann tells her story:

 The restaurant itself is extensively decorated with old photos from Surabaya, together with my family photos.
 Most of the year we serve a weekly Indonesian buffet on Fridays and Saturdays, that is being enjoyed by many returning guests from all nationalities.

-We truly make all the food ourselves, with the only exception of ‘Emping’ and ‘Tempeh’.
-We do NOT use chemical additions or genetically modified extras, nor any coloring or preservatives.
-We use only fresh and high quality ingredients and meat.
-We have friends in Bali who supply us regularly.
+We truly make all the food ourselves, we do NOT use chemical additives or genetically modified ingredients, nor any coloring or preservatives.
+We use only fresh and high quality ingredients and meat, we have friends in Bali who supply us regularly.

-With respect to the cooking methods we prepare and cook the so called ‘Tempo Dulu’ food, like it was used in the Netherlands with recipes from colonial times and the same way as we did in our Dutch restaurant.
+With respect to the cooking methods we prepare and cook the so called ‘Tempo Dulu’ style food, like it was used in the Netherlands with our family recipes from colonial times and the same way as we did in our Dutch restaurant.

-The ‘Tempo Dulu’ style fades away slowly, unfortunately even in Indonesia itself.
-Reason is the amount of work and time involved (many hours of preparing, simmering, cooling down under the right conditions, etc).
+The ‘Tempo Dulu’ style fades away slowly, unfortunately even in Indonesia itself, the possible reason is the amount of work and time involved (many hours of preparing, simmering, cooling down under the right conditions, etc).

-I hope to make clear that we thrive this little Indonesian restaurant because of my roots and lifelong affinity with Indonesia.
-In combination with my strive for healthy and natural food that provides enough proteine and almost no fat, our menu provides nutrition for a healthy life style.
-When you combine it with enough exercise, I believe we add a positive note to your life and well being.
-And let’s not forget, with an incredible good taste!
+I hope to make clear that we run this little Indonesian restaurant because of my roots and lifelong affinity with Indonesia, in combination with my strive for healthy and natural food that provides enough proteine and almost no fat, our menu is based on nutrition for a healthy life style.
+When you combine it with some exercise, I believe we add a positive note to your life and well being, and let’s not forget, with a great taste!

-I hope you will take the effort to come and visit us and find out for yourself.
-After all: life is not about reading, it’s about DOING…..
-TRYING and…..
-TASTING !
+I hope you will take the effort to come and visit us and find out for yourself, try it and enjoy the taste.